Openings for PhD Students

 The Computation and Economics Research Group at the University of Zurich is inviting applications for

-2 fully funded PhD positions in Computer Science
+1 fully funded PhD position in Computer Science

 Your advisor will be Prof. Dr. Sven Seuken.
-The focus of your research activities will be in the area of Economics and Computation (algorithmic game theory, computational mechanism design, electronic market design, etc.).
-Current members of the Computation and Economics Research Group are working on a variety of projects including combinatorial auctions, matching markets, market interfaces to the smart grid, combinatorial optimization, prediction markets, and behavioral online experiments.
+The focus of your research activities will be in the area of Economics and Computation (algorithmic economics, algorithmic game theory, computational mechanism design, electronic market design, etc.) Current members of the Computation and Economics Research Group are working on a variety of projects including combinatorial auctions, matching markets, financial markets, cloud computing markets, market interfaces to the smart grid, and markets for the web of data.
+You can find out more about our work by browsing our publications.
 Most of the group’s research projects are funded by the Swiss National Science Foundation.

 - a team of young and highly motivated colleagues who are passionate about topics at the intersection of Economics and Computer Science.